Estimating shots and variance on noisy quantum circuits: Single Qubit Experiments

 \subsubsection{Simulation}

-Running the SPAM experiments again, for the three cases, with no noise and with symmetric noise ($p_{0 \rightarrow 1} = p_{1 \rightarrow 0} = 0.33$) but on different simulators, we can see the results of the experiments in Fig. \ref{fig:clt_spam}:
+As before, we run the SPAM experiments with three types of simulators: IBM's noisy simulator with no noise, IBM's noisy simulator with symmetric noise, and CERN's noisy simulator with symmetric noise.
+Here, symmetric noise is applied as $p_{0 \rightarrow 1} = p_{1 \rightarrow 0} = 0.33$.
+We can see the results of the experiments in Fig. \ref{fig:clt_spam}.

 Treating the distribution as CLT, we now know we expect $c = y - mx$ where $m = -1/2$ and $c = \log(\sigma/\mu)$.
 We calculate the expected $c$ values for each of the three cases and compare them to the actual values.
 For a binomial distribution, we derive $c$ as: